francoisgeorgy/fretboard-api/README.md

 Examples:

-one fretted note per string:
+one played note per string:

     [8, 10, 10, 9, 8, 8] --> [[0], [2], [2], [1], [0], [0]]

-more than one fretted note per string:
+more than one played note per string:

     [[8, 10], [7, 8, 10], [7, 9, 10], [7, 9, 10], [8, 10] [7, 8]] --> [[2, 4], [1, 2, 4], [1, 3, 4], [1, 3, 4], [2, 4] [1, 2]]